2017: The year Americans couldn't say Gal Gadot (and a lot of other words)

 Pyongyang (pyong-yang): The capital of North Korea

-Weinstein (wine-stine): The surname of disgraced Hollywood producer Harvey Weinstein.
-Linguists have debated the pronunciation of his name, which strictly (some argue), should rhyme with Einstein.
+Weinstein (wine-steen): The surname of disgraced Hollywood producer Harvey Weinstein.
+Linguists have debated the pronunciation of his name, which strictly (some argue) should rhyme with Einstein.
+But Weinstein himself pronounces it "wine-steen."

 "Ultimately," says Katja Wilde, Babbel's head of didactics, "people can choose to pronounce their name however they please."